 “Daddy” also reveals Womanhood in Sylvia Plath’s Poetry

-Poem, “Daddy” is also about sufferings of a woman.
+The poem, “Daddy” is also about the sufferings of a woman.
 Her father and husband, none of them is loyal to her.
 She is struck between love and hatred towards her father and her husband.
 She cannot understand who is more responsible for her annihilation: her husband or her father.
 It seems that she denotes hardships with many men, and her father was the initiator of these failed relationships.

 An eminent critic writes:-